paradicms/paradicms.github.io/docs/reference/data-entry-workflow.md

 These are classes that do not depend on any other classes.
 They can be entered in any order.

-* `License`s are often pre-populated in templates and/or available as [ambient data](./ambient-data), but you can enter new ones if needed.
+* `License`s are often pre-populated in templates and/or resolved during [enrichment](./enrichment), but you can enter new ones if needed.
 * `Location`s do not depend on any other classes.
 * `PropertyGroup`s do not depend on any other classes.
-* `RightsStatement`s, like `License`s are often pre-populated and/or available as ambient data.
+* `RightsStatement`s, like `License`s are often pre-populated and/or resolved during enrichment.

 ### Enter `Property`